- Introduction

 Choosing Colours for Nominal Data:

-Next lets take a look at our map projection: you will notice that the file is presented very rectangular compared to how we are used to seeing maps of Canada.
+Next lets take a look at our map projection: your map file may be presented more rectangular than we are used to seeing maps of Canada.
 We will fix this by changing the map’s projection.
 Note that layers in your project, and the map in the drawing order can have different projections.
 ArcGIS will convert the layer projections in real time to match the map.

 Double click on Map in the Drawing Order to open properties.
 Under Coordinate Systems, search for Canada Albers, find Canada Albers Equal Area Conic in the list under Projected Coordinate System, select it, confirm Current XY has been updated (see point 5 in the screenshot below), and press OK.